War of the Second Coalition: Formation of the Second Coalition

 The Second Coalition took several months to form, starting with Naples allying itself with Austria (19 May 1798) and Russia (29 November), after which British Prime Minister Pitt and Austrian State Chancellor Thugut (the latter only on the condition that Russia also joined the coalition) failed to persuade Prussia (which had left the First Coalition as early as April 1795) to join in.
 Neither were Britain and Austria able to formalise an alliance, due to lack of an agreement on the loan convention that would cover Austria's outstanding debt to Britain from the previous war, let alone British subsidy to Austria for the upcoming war; they resorted to ad hoc cooperation without formal agreement.
 Next, Russia allied itself with the Ottoman Empire (23 December) and Great Britain (26 December) while attacking the French Ionian Islands.
 By 1 December, the Kingdom of Naples had signed alliances with both Russia and Great Britain.

-The preliminary military action under the alliance occurred on 29 November when General Karl Mack, an Austrian serving for Naples, occupied Rome, wishing to restore papal authority with its Neapolitan army.
-King Ferdinand was pushed by his angry German wife Queen Maria Carolina, Marie Antoinette’s sister, and by Horatio Nelson through his secret lover, the British Ambassador's wife Emma, Lady Hamilton.
-All these companions became reckless gamblers when the poor Neapolitan army was not only soon defeated outside Rome and pushed back, but Naples itself was occupied by France on January 23.
+The preliminary military action under the alliance occurred on 29 November when General Karl Mack, an Austrian serving Naples, occupied Rome, wishing to restore Papal authority with the Neapolitan army.
+King Ferdinand was pushed by his angry Austrian wife Queen Maria Carolina, Marie Antoinette's sister, and by Horatio Nelson through his secret lover, the British Ambassador's wife Emma, Lady Hamilton.
+All these companions became reckless gamblers when the poorly equipped and led Neapolitan army was not only soon defeated outside Rome and pushed back, but Naples itself was occupied by France on 23 January 1799.
 The king, the British officials and the women had only the time to escape to Sicily.

 War

 1799

 In Europe, the allies mounted several invasions, including campaigns in Italy and Switzerland and an Anglo-Russian invasion of the Netherlands.
 Russian general Alexander Suvorov inflicted a series of defeats on the French in Italy, driving them back to the Alps.
 The allies were less successful in the Anglo-Russian invasion of Holland, where the British and Russians retreated after a defeat at Castricum, and in Switzerland, where after initial victories an Austro-Russian army was completely routed at the Second Battle of Zurich.
 These reverses, as well as British insistence on searching shipping in the Baltic Sea, led to Russia's withdrawal from the Coalition.

-Napoleon invaded Syria from Egypt, but retreated after a failed siege of Acre, repelling a British-Turkish invasion.
-Alerted to the political and military crisis in France, he returned, leaving his army behind, and used his popularity and army support to mount a coup that made him First Consul, the head of the French government.
+Napoleon invaded Syria from Egypt, but retreated after a failed siege of Acre, and repelling an Ottoman invasion at the Battle of Abukir.
+Alerted to the political and military crisis in France, he abandoned his army and returned to Europe, and used his popularity and army support to mount a coup that made him First Consul, the head of the French government.